Interface Overview

 The tab is divided into two areas:

-- A-Parser News (left), among which are:
+- A-Parser News (left), which include:

-- current information about updates
+- up-to-date information about updates

 - collections of recipes and articles